dkaslovsky/baseconv/README.md

 encode encodes a base 10 integer in a new base

 Usage:
-  encode [flags] base10Int
+  encode [flags] NUM

 Args:
-  base10Int - positive base 10 integer to encode (required)
+  NUM	positive base 10 integer to encode (required)

 Flags:
   -b uint